 With swimming as the core of inspiration in his artistic practice, Chan has started creating artworks around the theme of public swimming pools since 2016.
-From his solo exhibitions I Say Marco, You Say Polo in New York to I Cannot Wait Three Months in Istanbul, his works continue to address the relationship between public spaces, humanities and his inner self among different cities.
-Throughout his extensive research, the artist has posed a list of questions about the privateness of a public space.
-Not only is a changing room the only and the most private place among public pool areas, also gathers groups of strangers where they share short moments of awkwardness, catching a glimpse of one anotherinner worlds, “similar to what we initially encounter in a date or relationship” Chan explains.
+From his solo exhibitions I Say Marco, You Say Polo in New York to I Cannot Wait Three Months in Istanbul, his works continue to address the relationship between public spaces, humanities, and his inner self in different cities.
+Throughout his extensive research, the artist has posed a list of questions about the privacy of public spaces.
+Not only is a changing room the only and the most private place among public pool areas, but also gathers groups of strangers where they share short moments of awkwardness, catching a glimpse of one anotherinner worlds, “similar to what we initially encounter in a date or relationship” Chan explains.